 CEE Introductory level workshops

-CEE systematic review and map methodology workshops
+CEE evidence synthesis methodology workshops

-Intermediate
+Intermediate level

 These workshops are composed of various modules which can constitute a multi-day package or can be delivered separately, upon request.